sogeuni/contents/abs/apendix/important-system-directories.md

+---
-# Appendix I. Important System Directories
+title: Appendix I. Important System Directories
+---

 Sysadmins and anyone else writing administrative scripts should be intimately familiar with the following system directories.